Elilora/Portfolio/README.md

 ### Hi there 👋, my name is Nerat
 I am a Data science and Machine learning enthusiast.

-Skills: PYTHON / SQL / EXCEL
+Skills: PYTHON / SQL

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning PowerBI
+- 🌱 I’m currently learning PowerBI and MS Excel
 - 🤔 I’m looking for help with Data Science jobs
 - 📫 How to reach me: neratdazam2@gmail.com
 - 😄 Pronouns: She/Her